Grocery trade strategy

 Competition

-• Continued high level of investments from all operators
+• Continued high level of investments also from competitors

-• Competing with selections and prices in physical stores and online
+• Competing with both price and selections in physical stores and online

-Kesko organised an investor event on Tuesday, 4 June 2024.
-At the event, President and CEO Jorma Rauhala and other members of Kesko’s top management presented the company’s updated strategy and focus areas for the three business divisions.
+Kesko updated its strategy in spring 2024.
+On 4 June 2024 we organised an investor event where President and CEO Jorma Rauhala and other members of Kesko’s top management presented the company’s updated strategy and focus areas for the three business divisions.
 The event was held in English.
 Watch the recording and related materials here.

 Market